Autism & Adults

 Adults with Autism who have an accompanying Learning Disability normally have access (from age 19 on leaving Special Education Provision) to Day Care provision in an Adult Training Centre (ATC) or Day Care Centre provided by the local Health & Social Care Trust or funded voluntary agency provider.
 Activities are Social & Life Skills based and may include some work based experience.

 The alternatives are supported employment although access is limited due to under funding for Autism services and consequent under funding of this sector.
-Further information can be accessed via USEL (Ulster Supported Employment Ltd) or NIUSE (Northern Ireland Union of Supported Employment).
+Further information can be accessed via USEL (Ulster Supported Employment Ltd).
 Autism NI has worked with two Belfast based providers (Orchardville and NOW) who have positively developed expertise in supporting individuals from across the entire Autism Spectrum.

 Adults with Asperger’s Syndrome/High Functioning Autism have only been identified recently in Northern Ireland as a unique group of individuals who rarely have had access to a comprehensive diagnosis and rapid intervention programme.
 Consequently this section of the population has received minimal support and negligible understanding – with often tragic consequences to individuals and families.
 Many of these individuals (Marc Segal, Temple Grandin, Wendy Lawson, Donna Williams, and Ros Blackburn) have become advocates for those who are unable to articulate their condition clearly.
 The common experiences of childhood bullying, teenage isolation and adult acute anxiety & depression can tip the scales into tragedy if appropriate and effective ongoing support and intervention is not available rapidly to break this cycle of exclusion from society.